bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 {layout="Launch"}
 # Your Analysis

-Think about your own dataset.
-Are there grouped samples that you'd like to explore separately?
+Are there grouped samples that you'd like to explore in your own dataset?
 Here are a few examples, taken from some of the sample datasets:

-- In the RI Schools dataset, it might be good to create grouped samples for public v. charter schools
+- In the RI Schools dataset, it might be good to create grouped samples for **public v. charter schools**
-- In the Movies dataset, it might be valuable to create grouped samples for modern movies, and analyze them separately from older movies.
+- In the Movies dataset, it might be valuable to create grouped samples for **modern v. older movies**, and analyze them separately.
-- In the US Presidents dataset, it could be useful to make a grouped sample for each political party.
+- In the US Presidents dataset, it could be useful to make a grouped sample for **each political party**.

 ---
 {layout="Launch"}
 # Your Analysis

-- What grouped samples make sense for your dataset?
+- **What grouped samples make sense for your dataset?**
 - Name these subsets and write the Pyret code to test an individual row from your dataset on @printable-exercise{pages/samples-from-my-dataset.adoc}.
 - Turn to @printable-exercise{pages/design-recipe-helper-funs.adoc}, and use the Design Recipe to write the filter functions that you planned out on @printable-exercise{pages/samples-from-my-dataset.adoc}.
 When the teacher has checked your work, type them into the Definitions Area and use the `.filter` method to define your new sample tables.